REopt Lite Study Models Resilience Scenarios Before and After Energy Efficiency Measures, Illustrates Potential Cost Savings

-In three example scenarios, the team used REopt Lite to estimate the cost of a microgrid system with enough solar and storage to provide 50% of normal building electricity needs for up to 48 hours.
+In three example scenarios, the team used REopt Lite (now known as the REopt® web tool) to estimate the cost of a microgrid system with enough solar and storage to provide 50% of normal building electricity needs for up to 48 hours.
 These examples include a range of building types and climate zones, where the patterns of energy use and energy needs during an outage could vary.
 Then, an energy efficiency scenario was analyzed to estimate the cost of meeting the same grid outage if the same building makes a 20% reduction in baseline energy usage.

 Example 1: A Hospital in Nashville, Tennessee